TRSWNCA/journal/README.md

 ### 5.26

-Program to help merge to excel form.
+Program to help merge excel forms.

 Use `pandas` and its data frame to work.